jaishree/ActiveAndroidTest/Saving-to-the-database.md

 ### Inserting and updating records

-To save a new record, just create a new instance of an ActiveAndroid Model class, assign values to its fields, and call the save() method.
+To save a new record, just create a new instance of an `activeandroid.Model` class, assign values to its fields, and call the `.save()` method.
 That’s all.
 The save method works for both inserting and updating records.

 Here’s an example